 Space Management is responsible for ensuring UAlberta’s building space fits its intended use.
 We develop plans that help occupants use their space to its full potential, and we maintain space data and associated records.

-Working with faculty and departmental contacts, Accommodation Planners develop big-picture, long-term plans; create renovation plans; develop space programs; and conduct feasibility studies and space reports for each of UAlberta’s campuses.
+Working with faculty and departmental contacts, Space Planners develop big-picture, long-term plans; create renovation plans; develop space programs; and conduct feasibility studies and space reports for each of UAlberta’s campuses.
 We assess and strategize all university space needs, analyze feasibility, develop project programming, and develop concepts to allocate space.

 How We Can Help You

 - We address space needs for new employees and university initiatives.